 Kate and William to try cooking Welsh cakes on trip to South Wales

-The Prince and Princess of Wales will visit Pontypridd next Wednesday, ahead of St David’s Day.
+The Prince and Princess of Wales will visit Pontypridd, ahead of St David’s Day.

 Your support helps us to tell the story